Most photographers have a completely wrong mindset when it comes to SEO.

 - consider adding your email (or a link to the Contact page) in your site’s footer, throughout the site

-- also place your email (or a link to the Contact page) at the end of your About page (which is another people where people expect to find some contact info).
+- also place your email (or a link to the Contact page) at the end of your About page (which is another place where people expect to find some contact info).

 7. Update your photographer bio